Palm Beach, Queensland: Sports and recreation

 Neptune Royal Life Saving Club was the first female only club in Australia and still provides patrol services for people swimming in Tallebudgera Creek estuary.
 It remains the only club on the Gold Coast not affiliated with Surf Life Saving.

 Palm Beach is also patrolled by the Palm Beach Surf Life Saving Club at 7th Avenue and Pacific Surf Life Saving Club near 19th Avenue.

-Local sporting clubs include soccer club Palm Beach Sharks, Palm Beach Currumbin Cricket Club, Palm Beach Currumbin Alleygators RUC and Palm Beach Currumbin Australian Football Club.